 Unit Contents 1.
-Family as a social institution: Concept of family; Types of family; Functions of family; Family dynamics - power, myths, role and patriarchy in family; Concept of Marriage; Review of changing situations in marriages and marital relationship.
+Family as a social institution: Concept of family; Types of family; Functions of family; Importance of family in socialization; Concept of Marriage; Review of changing family patterns and factors affecting marriage and marital relationship.
 2. The Family in the context of Social Change: Concept and characteristics of social change; Impact of Industrialisation, urbanization and globalization on family; Concept of quality of life and family.

-3. Working with families: Intervention and skills: Family and gender, equity and equality; Vulnerability of families, marginalized families due to poverty, caste, cultural inequalities; Programmes for family empowerment and protection of human rights.
-4. The Situation of children in India: Demographic characteristic; Problems of children; Constitutional provisions for children; Juvenile Justice Act - children in need of care and protection.
-5. Child development: National policy on children; Evolution of programmes for child development in India; Child Nutrition; Child health; Child education; ICDS.
+3. Working with families: Intervention and skills: Family and gender equity; Types of vulnerable families and their different problems - marginalization of families due to poverty, caste, cultural inequalities; Programmes for family empowerment and protection of human rights.
+4. The Situation of children in India: Demographic characteristic; Problems of children; Constitutional provisions for children; Juvenile Justice (care and protection) Act, 2015.
+5. Child development: National policy on children; Evolution of child welfare programmes in India; ICDS, ICPS and other welfare programmes